- Language: en

 Creating your own settings¶

-There’s nothing stopping you from creating your own settings, for your own Django apps.
-Just follow these guidelines:
+There’s nothing stopping you from creating your own settings, for your own Django apps, but follow these guidelines:

 - Setting names must be all uppercase.

 - Don’t reinvent an already-existing setting.

 For settings that are sequences, Django itself uses lists, but this is only a convention.

 Using settings without setting